huaminghuangtw/Evergreen-Notes/Permanent-Notes/work-in-sprints-work-with-your-biology.md

 [@valdezCircadianRhythmsAttention2019]

 There are specific times during the day that are for optimal goal work.
 According to [a review by Dr. Pablo Valdez in the Yale journal Biology and Medicine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6430172/), there are three peak times each day when our attention and focus are at their highest.
 As a rough guide, **30 minutes, 3 hours, and 11 hours after you wake up** are great times for hard work.
 This happens because of the body’s circadian rhythm (sleep-wake cycle) and rhythmicity of body temperature and associated neurochemicals.

+**Biological Prime Time (生理黃金時段)** is the time of day when you feel most alert, energized, and productive in accomplishing your tasks.

 ---